 - An enlarged liver (normally noticed by a veterinarian)

 Important: this list is not meant to be used by you to make a diagnosis.
-If you recognise some of these symptoms in your cat, we advise taking her to the vet first.
+If you recognize some of these symptoms in your cat, we advise taking it to the vet first.

 Consequences if left untreated

-The main treatment is insulin injections, once or twice a day.
-A newly diagnosed diabetic cat would normally be admitted to hospital for treatment to be started.
+The main treatment for feline diabetes consists of frequent insulin injections, which are administered once or twice daily.
+A newly diagnosed diabetic cat would normally be admitted to the hospital for treatment to be started.
 This allows treatment of symptoms and secondary concerns at the same time (such as urine infections or dehydration).

 A hypoglycaemic cat will show symptoms of low glucose such as weakness; wobbliness; twitching; hunger and being sick, and it can lead to seizures or collapse.
 If you suspect low blood sugar and can safely do so, rub some honey on your cat’s gums, then call your veterinarian straight away for advice.
 Low glucose in cats can become fatal if not treated rapidly, so you should be prepared and know the signs